 Preface

-• 26/03/2023: Reporting to VINCE to receive assistance in coordination with Telegram for vulnerability remediation and disclosure
+• 26/03/2023: Reached out to VINCE for help in coordinating with Telegram for vulnerability remediation and disclosure.

 Background

-Transparency, Consent, and Control (TCC) is a mechanism in macOS that manages access to certain areas defined as “privacy-protected.”
-Authorization to access these areas is enabled by collecting consent from users or by detecting the user’s intent through a specific action.
+In macOS, the Transparency, Consent, and Control (TCC) framework manages access to “privacy-protected” zones.
+Your authorization to access these areas is collected either by user consent or by detecting the user’s intent through a specific action.

 Entitlements